ibm-cloud-docs/vpc/creating-and-using-an-image-from-volume.md

 ### Choose the source for your custom image
 {: #import-custom-image-source-UI}

-Complete the following actions to import your custom image in the UI.
+Complete the following actions to import your custom image in the console.

 1. In [{{site.data.keyword.cloud_notm}} console](/login){: external}, go to **Navigation Menu** icon ![menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../../icons/vpc.svg) **> Compute > Images**.
 2. On the **Custom images** tab, click **Create**.
 The Custom image provision page is displayed.